facebookresearch/Private-ID/README.md

 ## PS3I XOR

 This protocol does an inner join based on email addresses as keys and then generates XOR share of a feature associated with that email address.
-The shares are generated in the designated output files as 64 bit numbers
+The shares are generated in the designated output files as 64-bit numbers

 To run Company:
 ```bash